biglocalnews/covid-world-scraper/README.md

 Here's an example showing results for the Pakistan scraper following scrapes on two consecutive days in June 2020.

+> The types of `raw` files saved for a given country vary
+> widely and reflect the different ways each country posts it data.

 ```
 covid-world-scraper/pak
 ├── processed